Achieving Universal Health Coverage by 2030: The Health Financing and Social Protection Challenges

 This advanced short course will acquaint students with the state-of-art on the debates on and insights in health financing and social protection approaches to achieve UHC, and understand how social protection and health are interrelated.
-During three weeks frameworks for the analysis of UHC policies are introduced, with special attention for the Health Financing and Social Protection functions.
+During three weeks frameworks for the analysis of UHC and USP policies are introduced, with special attention for the Health Financing and Social Protection functions.
 This analytical frameworks integrate different institutional, financial, human and socio-political dimensions inherent in such policies.
-Emphasis is put on the role of contextuality (historical evolution, global policy, conditionalities (health system, tax-base …), path-dependency), values (equity, solidarity, empathy), politics and technicalities (coverage, resource mobilization, pooling, purchasing, enrolment, targeting) in defining the multiple paths and making the political choices towards UHC.
+Emphasis is put on the role of contextuality (historical evolution, global policy, conditionalities (health system, tax-base …), path-dependency), values (equity, solidarity, empathy), politics and technicalities (coverage, resource mobilization, pooling, purchasing, targeting) in defining the multiple paths and making the political choices towards UHC.
 The different analytic frameworks will be illustrated by means of case studies of health financing and social protection interventions and reforms in low and middle income countries.

-The course takes an explicit stand on the universal character of the concepts and frameworks to analyse UHC, but gives at the same time due attention to the specificities of low-resource settings.
 The course integrates inputs from a wide range of disciplines and areas of expertise, and uses a diversified pedagogical approach combining participatory classroom teaching and guided readings, case study presentations, peer-to-peer support, class room exercise, a debate and an actor play.

 Eventually, the course participants will have internalised the concepts and components of UHC, health financing and social protection and the analytic frameworks and will be able to critically reflect on these concepts, which will allow them to participate in the analysis, development and progressive realisation of fair health financing and social protection mechanisms for UHC in their country.